-Validation Statement - formal written declaration attesting to the intended user that implementation of the planned GHG project will result in the GHG benefit claimed within the defined level of assurance and materiality
+Validation Opinion - Formal written declaration attesting to the intended user that implementation of the planned GHG project will take place in the given time frame.

 Verification - The systematic, independent, and documented process for the ongoing evaluation of a project and its GHG assertion against the agreed requirements.
 Undertaken by a validation/verification body.